m5c/EthereumGuide/ethereum-guide.md

 ```

 As you remember querrying the balance only tells the amount of ether based on the *current blockchain state*.
 For your transfer to be visible in the account listing it still has to be "arrive" in the blockchain.
 For that to happen it must still "wrapped" by a new block.
 More information on that [a little later](#Transactions).

-*Tl;dr: For your transfer to take place, mine at least one more block.*
+**Tl;dr: Your transfer has no visible effect until you mine at least one more block.**

 If you forget to unlock the senders account or exceed the authorized time frame (here 15 seconds), the transfer will be rejected.
 ```bash